 Admission to a psychiatric hospital

 If you are suffering from a mental disorder, you may go into a psychiatric hospital or unit voluntarily, or you may be committed as an involuntary patient.
 The vast majority of admissions are voluntary – this means that you freely agree to go for treatment.
-Voluntary psychiatric patients are not completely free to leave psychiatric care and may be detained for a period and may then be involuntarily detained.
 There are detailed rules about the detention of patients involuntarily.

 The rules about admission to psychiatric hospitals or units are set out in the Mental Health Act 2001.
 These rules apply in the same way to public and private psychiatric facilities.
 The Act requires that psychiatric hospitals and units be registered as approved psychiatric centres.